 African art > Bronze, leopard, messenger, warrior, statue, pirogues > Statuette Congo

-This small anthropomorphic sculpture, of kisi type, takes in miniature the canons of the Kongo statuary, and in particular the funerary statues inyongo or mintadi of lower Zaire, which were made of stone.
+This small anthropomorphic sculpture, made of bronze, takes in miniature the canons of the Kongo statuary, and in particular the funerary statues inyongo or mintadi of lower Zaire, which were made of stone and represented various themes thanks to characters frozen in various attitudes.
 These figures form the vital embodiment of a spirit or ancestor.
-Comes with plexi base.

 Watch the video